AgarwalConsulting/presentation-gcp-persistence/slides.md

 ---
 class: center, middle

-Cloud Bigtable shines in the serving path and BigQuery shines in analytics.
+Cloud Bigtable shines in the *serving path* and BigQuery shines in *analytics*.

 ---
 class: center, middle